EV Level 2 Program

 Contrast this with Level 1 charging, in which your vehicle is plugged into a standard household 120 volt wall outlet.
 This option, known as "trickle charging," is very slow and may take up to 15 hours to fully charge your vehicle.
 It works best for plug-in hybrids with small batteries, or people who do not drive much each day.

-Installing a new NEMA 14-50 outlet and/or Level 2 charging station may also avoid potential fire hazards associated with plugging an EV into an older, worn out 120V electrical outlet in the garage that may no longer be able to safely deliver power for its maximum rated load over many hours.
+Installing a new NEMA 14-50 or similar outlet and/or Level 2 charging station may also avoid potential fire hazards associated with plugging an EV into an older, worn out 120V electrical outlet in the garage that may no longer be able to safely deliver power for its maximum rated load over many hours.
 Have an electrician check the condition of an older 120V outlet before using it for EV charging.

 Q: Why might I want to include a charging station in my home charging system?

 A: Wall-mounted home charging stations can offer components ranging from standard safety features and status lights to features such as enhanced displays, smartphone connections, and keypads.
 Some home charging stations must be hard-wired to the 240 volt circuit.
-Others can be plugged into a NEMA 14-50 outlet.
+Others can be plugged into a NEMA 14-50 or similar outlet.

 Q: How much does it cost to have a Level 2 charging system installed?

-A: The cost to install a 240V wiring circuit, NEMA 14-50 outlet and/or charging station can range from hundreds to several thousand dollars, based on the location of the house panel, the location of the charging outlet or charging station, and the cost of the charging station itself, if included in the installation.
+A: The cost to install a 240V wiring circuit, NEMA 14-50 or similar outlet and/or charging station can range from hundreds to several thousand dollars, based on the location of the house panel, the location of the charging outlet or charging station, and the cost of the charging station itself, if included in the installation.

 Q: Why does CMLP offer rebates for Level 2 charging systems?